usr000/outlier-detection/README.md

 3. docker 1.9.1 & docker-compose 1.5.2, in case of Mac or Win environment also docker-machine 0.5.4
 4. free ports as exposed by docker-compose: 9092, 2181, 27017, 8081
 5. Servers run in UTC timezone and time format assumes UTC.
+6. If using virtual machine for docker, make sure to allocate > 2 processor (needed for Spark), tested with 8.

 ## How to try